-Use the following procedures to start the SMclient from either the storage management station or from a host that is acting as a storage management station (a host with the client software installed).
-Use the SMclient to discover and configure each attached storage subsystem.
+Use the following procedures to start the client software from either the storage management station or from a host that is acting as a storage management station (a host with the client software installed).
+Use the client software to configure each attached storage subsystem.